1ogix/Project1/README.md

-# TEST FIRST GITHUB PROJECT
+# Tutorial Javascript Simple To Do

 this is a simple to do list